Somto-O/Somto-O/README.md

 Hey there!
 I'm Somto, a passionate 3rd-year Computer Science student at Carleton University specializing in Computer Game Development with a strong interest in AI/ML.
 I'm driven by the challenge of creating meaningful and impactful experiences through code.
 Currently navigating the exciting (and sometimes daunting!) world of job/internship searching to kickstart my career.

-## Currently Seeking

-I'm actively seeking **Internship** opportunities in the **Software Development** industry.
-I'm eager to learn from experienced professionals and contribute to exciting projects in Ottawa, Ontario or other regions; Also open to Remote.

 ## Skills & Technologies

 **Languages:**